niklak/dom_query/README.md

 // The root element for the `Document` is a Document assert!(doc.root().is_document());

-// and the first child node of it is a Doctype assert!(doc.root().first_child().unwrap().is_doctype());
+// if the source has DocType, then the Document will also have one
+// as a first child.
+assert!(doc.root().first_child().unwrap().is_doctype());

 //both of them are not elements.